Women in Mexico: Contraception

 Even as late as the 1960s, the use of contraceptives was prohibited by civil law, but there were private clinics where elite women could access care.

 Surging birthrates in Mexico in the 1960s and 70s became a political issue, particularly as agriculture was less productive and Mexico was no longer self-sufficient in food.
 As Mexico became more urban and industrialized, the government formulated and implemented family planning policies in the 1970s and 80s that aimed at educating Mexicans about the advantages of controlling fertility.
 A key component of the educational campaign was the creation of telenovelas (soap operas) that conveyed the government's message about the virtues of family planning.
 Mexico pioneered the use of soap operas to shape public attitudes on sensitive issues in a format both accessible and enjoyable to a wide range of viewers.
 Mexico's success in reducing the increase of its population has been the subject of scholarly study.

-One scholar, the Stanford University historian Ana Raquel Minian, has attributed at least part of Mexico's success to forced sterilization programs.
+One scholar, the Stanford University historian Ana Raquel Minion, has attributed at least part of Mexico's success to forced sterilization programs.
 In her 2018 text Undocumented Lives, she writes:

 "After the new Ley General of 1974 passed, some medical authorities in public health care institutions responded to the growing pressures to lower birth rates by forcibly sterilizing working-class women immediately after they delivered via cesarean section.
 Because most of these cases went undetected and undenounced, their exact number is unknown.
 However, a governmental study performed in 1987 found staggering results.
-Ten percent of the women in the national sample claimed to have been sterilized without having been asked; 25 percent affirmed they were not informed that sterilization was an irreversible method of birth control or that other options existed; and 70 percent declared that they had been sterilized immediately after giving brith or having an abortion."
+Ten percent of the women in the national sample claimed to have been sterilized without having been asked; 25 percent affirmed they were not informed that sterilization was an irreversible method of birth control or that other options existed; and 70 percent declared that they had been sterilized immediately after giving birth or having an abortion."

 Contraception is still a big issue for Mexican women with a population of 107 million.
 It is the second most populous nation in Latin America.
 The population trend is even expected to grow in size in a little over thirty years.
 With a population that keeps increasing it was the first nation in 1973 to establish a family planning program.
 It is called MEXFAM (The Mexican Family Planning Association); the program has been recorded to have decreased Mexican households from 7.2 children to 2.4 in 1999.

 Contraceptive use in rural areas is still far lower than that of urban areas.
 Approximately 25% of Mexican women live in rural areas, and of that, only 44% of those use birth control, and their fertility rate, 4.7%, is almost twice that of urban women.”
 Mexico was even able to incorporate a sexual education program in the schools to educate on contraception, but with many young girls living in rural areas, they are usually not able to attend.